django-webpack/django-webpack-loader/README.md

 </html>
 ```

-### Accessing other assets from the front-end project
+### Accessing other webpack assets
-`webpack_static` template tag provides facilities to load static assets managed by webpack in django templates.
-It is like django's built in `static` tag but for webpack assets instead.
+`webpack_static` template tag provides facilities to load static assets managed by webpack in Django templates.
+It is like Django's built in `static` tag but for webpack assets instead.

 In the below example, `logo.png` can be any static asset shipped with any npm package.